-Suits tend to be treated similarly as in western countries, following the order of Diamonds, Clubs, Hearts, Spades.
+Suits tend to be treated similarly as in Western countries, following the order of Diamonds, Clubs, Hearts, and Spades.
 In some games, suits are unimportant, a remainder from the classic days.

 What is the most popular Chinese Card Game?

-Arguably, the most popular Chinese card game is DaLaoEr, being played in nearly every country in Asia in some way or form.
+Arguably, the most popular Chinese card game is DaLaoEr, which is played in nearly every country in Asia in some way or form.

 Are Jokers important in Chinese Card Games?

-Most Chinese 52-card decks have Jokers split into two colours, and this holds significance in certain games.
+Most Chinese 52-card decks have Jokers split into two colors, and this holds significance in certain games.
 In certain variations of Chinese Card Games, Jokers are an immediate win.